-I’ll be moving back to Wales for good in May, where I have to leave my theology behind, be a proper adult and find a job. *sob* I’m feeling really sad about growing up and leaving university, for a number of reasons.
+I’ll be moving back to Wales in May, where I have to leave university behind, be a proper adult and find a job.
+I’m feeling sad about growing up and leaving university, for a number of reasons.
 First, I really love my academic work.
 I spent the first two years of my degree hating theology and wishing I’d chosen something else, but when I got to third year, everything fell into place.
-I think it was a combination of my depression beginning to clear, feeling less like an academic imposter who’d made her way into university by some fluke, and interesting modules being offered (or should I say, modules being offered that were to my interest).
+I think it was a combination of my mental health improving, feeling less like an academic imposter who’d made her way into university by some fluke, and interesting modules being offered (or should I say, modules being offered that were to my interest).
 I’ll be so sad to leave it all behind.
-Look at what I’ve been reading recently for an essay:

 Third, I’m terrified of being an adult and being forced to enter the real world.
 I can fill my days quite easily reading, writing, and doing crafty things.
 I dread to think what my life will be like when I’m working 5 days a week, with no energy left in the evenings to do anything other than veg out in front of the TV.

-Of course, there are lots of things about university life that I’ll be glad to leave behind – the awkward seminars, co-habiting with other students, constantly feeling mentally exhausted due to writing so many essays, and being broke.
+Of course, there are lots of things about university life that I’ll be glad to leave behind – the awkward seminars, co-habiting with other students, the fatigue, and being broke.

 I don’t really feel like a theology graduate… I still feel like I’ve cheated my way to the end of the degree by taking lots of disparate modules that don’t fit together, and not really learning what I’m “supposed” to learn as a theology student.
 But then, a lot of theology students have said the same thing when I’ve spoken to them about it, so maybe I’m just expecting too much of myself.

 As for what comes next, I’m still unsure.
-To be honest, I’d quite like to spend a few months building myself up, emotionally and physically, by catching up on my reading, taking up some sort of sport, writing more zines, finish recording my album (that project is currently on hiatus due to my partner, the guy in charge of recording this, not having any time at the moment… SO frustrating), play some gigs, and trying to find friends in my hometown.
-I’m quite keen to throw myself into my music for a few months and seeing where that takes me, even though it’s not really a viable career choice or anything… I know I should be doing something more practical with my time, but meh, life’s too short for such dull things.
-Caitlin Gwynn and I are looking into setting up a feminist group in Swansea so we can meet some kick-ass women at home and do some campaigning – that’s going to start coming together over the summer, so if there are any Swansea feminists reading this who want to get involved in setting this up, do get in touch!
+To be honest, I’d quite like to spend a few months building myself up, emotionally and physically, by catching up on my reading, exercising, writing more zines, finish recording my album, play some gigs, and trying to find friends in my hometown.
+I’m keen to throw myself into my music for a few months and seeing where that takes me.

 Spill the Zines is still going strong, and we’re getting lots of visitors every week.
 I posted my first zine review post there yesterday.
-However, there doesn’t seem to be a great deal of news to report… either that, or people aren’t getting in touch with us enough.
 Please keep emailing us your zine-related news at spillthezinesukATgmailDOTcom!